jason-galea/vid-trimmer/README.md

 # vid-trimmer
-> A quick script to clean up my oversized shadow-play recordings with ffmpeg.
+This is a quick script to clean up my oversized shadow-play recordings with ffmpeg.
-> Written in python, and interacting with ffmpeg via python-ffmpeg
+Written in python, and interacting with ffmpeg via python-ffmpeg.

 I began writing this script to help automate the trimming and re-encoding of some gameplay recordings that I had accumulated over several years.
 These recordings were vastly oversized for what they were, with excessive bitrates (30-60mbps for 1080p60fps) and often minutes of irrelevant footage per file.